h5bp/ant-build-script/tools/jsdoc3/README.md

 <https://github.com/jsdoc3/jsdoc>

-To test that jsdoc is working, change your working directory to the jsdoc folder and run the following command:
+To test that jsdoc is working, change your working directory to the jsdoc folder and run the following command on Windows:

+    jsdoc -T

+... or on a Max OSX or *nix platform:

+    ./jsdoc -T

+If you can't get the short-form commands to work, try invoking Java directly:

     java -cp lib/js.jar org.mozilla.javascript.tools.shell.Main \
-	-modules node_modules -modules rhino_modules \
+    -modules node_modules -modules rhino_modules -modules . \
     jsdoc.js -T

-If you are operating on a Mac OSX or *nix platform, you can shorten that command to this:

-    ./jsdoc -T

 Usage
 -----